 • Monster Mart - Start your journey here.
 Located at Highway 71 and Main in the center of Fouke, the Monster Mart has convenience store items, a souvenir shop, great pizza, and historical Fouke Monster items to see.
 There's excellent photo ops both inside and outside.

 • Miller County Historical Museum - This is another great place to see Fouke Monster artifacts and learn about the history of the area.
 It's located on East Redcut Road just off Highway 71.
 You'll see the sign for it as you drive down the street.
 It's open from 10am - 2pm on Saturdays only.

-• Allen's Burger Center - Allen's has a full grill and a Subway sandwich shop in one location.
+• Allen's Burger Center - Allen's has a full grill of American classics.

 • Boggy Creek - Two miles south on Highway 71 from the Monster Mart, you'll cross Boggy Creek.
 Boggy Creek also crosses under County Road 9, near its origin.
-The best spot to stop and see Boggy Creek is where it crosses under County Road 7 (Burgess Road).
+The best spot to stop and see Boggy Creek, however, is where it crosses under County Road 7 (Burgess Road).

 • Sulphur River - The Sulphur River public boat ramp is a convenient and easy way to view the river.
 It's located 9 miles south of Fouke on Highway 71.
 Just watch for the sign as you approach the bridge while travelling south.
 The Fouke Monster has been spotted along the Sulphur River over the years, with a few sightings occurring quite close to the location of the public boat ramp.